nicochang18/AICUP_2022_Spring_STAS_II/README.md

         └Predict
 ```
 **Model and weight files are in same folder**
-Path for ensemble:
-The predict image folders are in the same folder with Ensemble.ipyth
+**The predict image folders are in the same folder with Ensemble.ipyth**

 # Run Code
 Please run the codes with this order: